iccaving/website/README.md

 You should replace the `backup.sql` file when you make backups to ensure it is up to date.

+# Update Live Site

+You can keep the live site up-to-date with the git repo using [git-ftp](https://github.com/git-ftp/git-ftp).

+You don't need to edit your .git/config file, just clone a copy of this repo and call the command

+'''
+git ftp init -u "yourusernamehere123" "sftp://dougal.union.ic.ac.uk:10022/website/rcc/caving/" -P -vv --insecure
+'''

+which will overwrite the relevant files on the server.

 # Updating Bolt

 To update Bolt on the web server first update your local copy.
 Do not update directly on the web server.